The ELP Team - Past & Present

-Melissa Groo has been a research assistant with ELP since its inception in 1999.
+Melissa Groo spent many years as a research assistant with ELP since its inception in 1999.
 Amongst many roles, she helped to design and then populated our video database with more than a thousand annotated clips of forest elephant behavior.
-She maintains listserves on African/Asian elephant news and resources, sponsored by Save the Elephants.
-All these articles are archived here, where you can also sign up for the listserves or visit our International Elephant News page.
+She maintains listserves on African/Asian elephant news and resources, sponsored by Save the Elephants (selected articles archived here, where you can also sign up for the listserves or visit our International Elephant News page).

 © Peter Wrege

-Nico has been dedicated for many years to understanding the ecosystem known as the Plateaux Bateke, with a special commitment to the conservation of large mammals, especially the forest elephant.
+Nico spent many years working to understand the ecosystem known as the Plateaux Bateke, with a special commitment to the conservation of large mammals, especially the forest elephant.

 As head of the Bateke Elephant Project he made important strides toward expanding our knowledge of how elephants use this ecosystem, and increasing the interest and commitment of local people to find alternative land uses that are compatible with sharing the landscape with elephants and other important fauna.

-Nico has been a key collaborator with ELP in our monitoring efforts in the Bateke region.
+From 2007-2010 Nico was a key collaborator with ELP in our monitoring efforts in the Bateke region.

 © Katy Payne